-Since it is a milliammeter, voltmeter and ohmmeter combined together, so it is also called AVO meter.
-It has various ranges of voltage, resistance and current.
+Since it is a milliammeter, voltmeter and ohmmeter combined, so it is also called AVO meter.
+It has various ranges of voltage, resistance, and current.

-An analog multimeter is basically a permanent magnet moving coil galvanometer.
+A multimeter is a permanent magnet moving coil galvanometer.
 There is an iron cored coil pivoted on two jeweled bearings.
-The coil is wound on an aluminum former or bobbin which is free to rotate in the field of a permanent magnet.
+The coil is wound on an aluminum former or bobbin.
+And this coil is free to rotate in the field of a permanent magnet.
 An aluminum pointer is attached to the coil and bobbin assembly and moves on a graduated scale.

-An analog multimeter can measure voltage, current and resistance for which its galvanometer is converted to a voltmeter, ammeter and ohmmeter with the help of suitable circuits incorporated in it.
-The galvanometer used in an analog multimeter has always its pointer resting at zero position on the extreme left end various measurements are made on an analog multimeter as explained below:
+A multimeter can measure voltage, current, and resistance for which its galvanometer is converted to a voltmeter, ammeter, and ohmmeter with the help of suitable circuits incorporated in it.
+The galvanometer used in a multimeter has always its pointer resting at zero position on the extreme left end various measurements are made on a multimeter as explained below:

 Generally, a galvanometer has a current sensitivity of the order of 0.1 mA and a small internal resistance of about 500 ohms.
-As such it cannot measure high voltages.
-To measure high voltages with it, its range is extended by connecting a high resistance in series with the galvanometer as shown in the figure.
+As such, it cannot measure high voltages.
+To measure high voltages, its range is extended by connecting a high resistance in series with the galvanometer as shown in the figure.

 If the galvanometer resistance is denoted by G and Ig is the full-scale deflection current and the voltage to be measured is V volts, then the value of series resistance RS is determined as under,

 V = IgRs + IgG

 or Rs = (V – IgG)/Ig

 This series resistance is also called the multiplier.
 The voltage range can be increased by increasing the number or value of multipliers.
 Either a selector switch is provided to select different ranges or some sockets indicating the voltage range are provided in a multimeter.

 While making, measurement one lead is inserted in the common socket and the other lead in the required voltage range socket.